kdedrick123/MEGR-portfolio-/docs/assignments/A02/index.md

 # CAD Files

+The following files are linked in my final PDF:

 - Truss Body
 - Pins
 - Finished Truss
-- Dimensions
+- Dimensioned Drawing
-- FBD
+- Free Body Diagram

-All of the files are linked in the PDF.

 **Total project time:**
 This project took me around 2 hours to complete.
 The SolidWorks portion was the easiest part for me since I use SolidWorks regularly at work.